AltusGroup

-AltusGroup, Inc. is an international partnership of 14 precast concrete companies and eight industry suppliers founded in July 2003 to develop, manufacture and market precast concrete innovations throughout North America.
+AltusGroup, Inc. is an international partnership of 12 precast concrete companies and industry suppliers founded in July 2003 to develop, manufacture and market precast concrete innovations throughout North America.

-Innovations include the CarbonCast line of technology that uses C-GRID carbon fiber grid for shear reinforcing developed by Chomarat North America, and ARCIS, an ultra-thin precast panel for rainscreens, marine decking and more.
+Innovations include the CarbonCast line of technology that uses C-GRID carbon fiber grid for shear reinforcing developed by Chomarat North America.

 History

 AltusGroup emerged from a development initiative between Oldcastle Precast and Chomarat North America, formerly TechFab, LLC.

 Chomarat North America first conceived commercial grid structures using fiberglass roving and epoxy in 1997.
 It was initially named, “PetroGrid,” and introduced by Amoco Fabrics & Fibers Co. in 1998 to create geo-grids for the road paving market.

 In 1998-99, Chomarat North America and Oldcastle Precast entered a joint development agreement to explore the use of carbon fiber structural grids for use in concrete.
 The original precast product champion and technology visionary was Harold Messenger.

 From 1998-2001, development efforts focused on product, process, testing, and engineering design validation surrounding grid use in concrete.
 Dr. Thomas Harmon, a professor of engineering at Washington University in St. Louis, provided primary research support for the initiative, also co-funded by both companies.

 Early research and development works serve as the engineering design basis used today to design and manufacture CarbonCast.